esabitova/aws-digito-artifacts-gameday/documents/sqs/test/block_delete_message/2021-03-09/Design.md

 ## Intent

-Test SQS behavior after blocking sqs:DeleteMessage for the specified queue
+Test behavior when messages are not deleted from a specific queue

 ## Type